 A movable joint or mechanism on which a door, gate, or lid swings as it opens and closes or which connects linked objects.

 With humans this is a movable joint that connects linked objects, i.e. the upper-body and lower-body.

 Taking the most obvious example, a door, wall and hinge, the wall stays put, the hinge connects the wall to the door, the hinge allows the door to swing open and closed.

 In our case the wall is the lower-body, hips are the hinge and our upper-body is the door.
-The most purest form of a hip hinge would be where the legs remain straight and the upper-body comes down towards the ground.
-With added resistance we push our hips back to remain a good centre of mass.
-The knees bent, but do not come forward.
+The purest form of a hip hinge would be where the legs remain straight and the upper-body comes down towards the ground.
+With added resistance we push our hips back to maintain a good centre of mass.
+Yes, the knees bend but they do not come forward.